 Frankly, the heavy lifting needs to be done by the State in terms of understanding the water security outcome.
-For example:
+Examples of poor understanding out the outcome by the State are :

-- the Water Sharing Plans that the social value of water as an afterthought; - the needs for urban water in the Regional Water Strategies were included as an afterthought; - the need for interventions like the Water Supply (Critical Needs) Act 2019 No 16; and - the need for the intervention of the Regional Town Water Supply Coordinator to overcome the barriers and challenges in the existing system in the recent drought.
+- the Water Sharing Plans that have the social value of water as an afterthought; - the needs for urban water in the Regional Water Strategies were included as an afterthought; - the need for interventions like the Water Supply (Critical Needs) Act 2019 No 16; and - the need for the intervention of the Regional Town Water Supply Coordinator to overcome the barriers and challenges in the existing system in the recent drought.